reload/github-security-jira/README.md

 - `JIRA_RESTRICTED_GROUP`: If set, the action will add a restricted comment to the ticket, viewable by only this Jira group. (*Optional*)
 - `JIRA_RESTRICTED_COMMENT`: The comment to post.
 Use the YAML multiline operator for adding linebreaks to the comment. (*Optional, but required if group is set*)

-Here is an example setup which runs this action every 15 mins.
+Here is an example setup which runs this action every 6 hours.

 ```yaml
 name: GitHub Security Alerts for Jira